digital-ai/release-integration-sdk-workshop/part-1/lab-1-install-release.md

 Note: The browser will warn that the site is not secure because of the certificate.
 This happens because we are using a self-signed certificate and not a proper certificate.
 Ignore the warning and proceed to the site.

-## Set up 'DNS' on localhost for Minikube / Docker Desktop
+## Set up 'DNS' on localhost for Docker Desktop

 When using a local kube cluster, we need to edit the local `hosts` file and add your host name here.

 The procedure is slightly different for Unix and Windows.
 For more detailed instructions than the ones below, see [How to Edit Your Hosts File on Windows, Mac, or Linux](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/)

-After adding the changes to the `hosts` file, go to [https://release-ns-yourname.local](https://release-ns-yourname.local)
+For Docker Desktop, after adding the changes to the `hosts` file, go to [http://release-ns-yourname.local](http://release-ns-yourname.local) or for HTTPS [https://release-ns-yourname.local](https://release-ns-yourname.local)

+Note: The browser will warn that the site is not secure because of the certificate.
+This happens because we are using a self-signed certificate and not a proper certificate.
+Ignore the warning and proceed to the site.

-## Linux / Macos
+### Linux / Macos

 ```shell
 sudo vi /etc/hosts